 Sounding out other backpackers who have used the device, the only negative I have heard is it is difficult to treat water for a large group using the Steripen.
 The solution for this is to bring two Steripens.
 In fact, I highly recommend it and think all backpackers should make sure it is in their pack.

 Looking for a great gift item for your adventure traveler?
 Why not get them a Steripen?
 Whether they are a backpacker, hiker, or international traveler, people will love the Adventurer Opti with the emergency flashlight.
-Check out their website as they have a variety of styles including the new freedom, which is the smallest and lightest version.
+Check out their website as they have a variety of styles.

 I received a complimentary Steripen.
 This does not impact this post as this post just chronicles my experiences using the device.
 The views, opinions, and photos are my own.

 For more information, check out the Steripen website.

 The goal of this site is to inspire people to outdoor adventure travel and then provide tips.
 If you liked this post then sign up for the email newsletter.
 Notifications go out once or twice a month with what is new with Traveling Ted’s adventures.
 Your email will not be share and you will receive no spam.
 Other e-follow options include Facebook (click on the like box to the right) or twitter (click on the pretty bird on the rainbow above).